 The Family Stone

-One of the most epic casts in movie history, this is easily a romantic holiday favorite.
+One of the most epic casts in movie history, The Family Stone is easily a romantic holiday favorite.
 We also feel like we owe this fictional family a big thank-you for inadvertently preparing us for our own in-law encounters and family drama.
 Why learn from your own mistakes when you can learn from theirs?
 (Wishful thinking.)

 Whit Stillman's classic indie, Manhattan, centers around a group of young socialites in (you guessed it) Manhattan during the thick of debutante season (which is in December, apparently).
 The group is thrown off when an outsider joins their evening conversations about love, honor, and other philosophical notions.
 It's a social critique and character study full of hilarious irony—and romance, of course.

-A tale of divorce and reconciliation amid terrorist threats on Christmas Eve, this shoot-'em-up action flick offers up handsome, loose-cannon, cop-off-duty John McClane as the hunky holiday hero in residence.
+A tale of divorce and reconciliation amid terrorist threats on Christmas Eve, this shoot-'em-up action flick offers up loose-cannon cop-off-duty John McClane (Bruce Willis) as its holiday hero.
 It's a catchphrase-ridden, fully loaded adventure ride that begs the question: Can a man battle terrorists and save his estranged marriage in the same night?
-It is a love story for our modern times.
+(A love story for our modern times.)
 Full of valor, sacrifice, and snappy one-liners, it also proves arriving underdressed to a party saves lives sometimes.

 The Preacher's Wife

 Do you love the classic Cary Grant film The Bishop's Wife?
 The black-and-white '40s film casts dreamy gentlemen's gentleman Cary Grant as an angel on earth, which seems not too far of a stretch for the devilishly handsome icon.
 But we love this 1996 remake starring Denzel Washington and Whitney Houston.
-Buoyed by the debonaire charisma of Washington and Houston, its sweet story, which emphasizes the importance of family values above money and ambition, is entirely charming and appropriate for all ages.
+Buoyed by the debonaire charisma of Washington and Houston, its sweet story—which emphasizes the importance of family values above money and ambition—is entirely charming and appropriate for all ages.